BUY TWO OR MORE GUIDES - UP TO 20% OFF

 What is Mount Moriah?

-Mount Moriah Cemetery is an actual cemetery in Deadwood, South Dakota, where some famous western legends are buried, as well as many other Deadwood citizens from back in the day.
+Mount Moriah Cemetery is an actual cemetery in Deadwood, South Dakota, where some famous Western legends are buried, as well as many other Deadwood citizens from back in the day.

 Each section has a unique style of headstones that varies with the occupants buried.
 The paths will give you a bird’s eye view of downtown Deadwood as well as a park-like setting.